HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 I was reading Tanenbaum's paper [1] lately, which contains an algorithm for calculating prime numbers attributed to E.W.
 Dijkstra [2].
-What is remarkable about this algoirthm it uses no divisions at all!
+What is remarkable about this algorithm is, that it uses no divisions at all!
 Just a very innocent looking check for inequality is performed to single out divisible numbers.

 The algorithm was given as an example for a special purpose language SAL.
-Here is a literal translation of this algorithm to lua, in it's full glory:
+Here is a literal translation of this algorithm to [lua](https://www.lua.org/), in it's full glory:

 {% highlight lua %}
 local N = 100